-Coach among 3 coronavirus cases at Hertha Berlin
+Hertha Berlin team moving to closed quarters after outbreak

-BERLIN (AP) — Hertha Berlin coach Pal Dardai has tested positive for the coronavirus along with one of his assistants and forward Dodi Lukebakio ahead of a key game in the fight against relegation, the club said Thursday.
+BERLIN (AP) — The entire Hertha Berlin team will move into closed accommodation for two weeks after coach Pal Dardai and two others tested positive for the coronavirus ahead of a key game in the fight against relegation, the club said Thursday.

-Dardai, assistant Admir Hamzagic and Lukebakio are all in isolation at home and don’t have symptoms, the club said.
+Dardai, assistant coach Admir Hamzagic and forward Dodi Lukebakio are all in isolation at home and don’t have symptoms, the club said.
 Another assistant coach, Andreas Neuendorf, is also in isolation as a close contact.

+The rest of the team and coaching staff were set Thursday to move into closed accommodation until April 28, as required by local health authorities, living together and leaving the site only for training sessions and games.

 That disrupts Hertha’s preparations for what could be a crucial game as the well-funded Berlin club seeks to avoid what would be a shock relegation from the Bundesliga.
 Hertha is 15th, one place above the relegation playoff spot, and visits 14th-place Mainz on Sunday.